maxwu/cucumber-java-toy/README.md

 ## TODO

 ```
-- Change browser binary, profile, local/remote and other parameters to json.config.
+- Change browser binary, profile, local/remote and other parameters to config YAML.
+- With primitive analysis, improve the code coverage to above 80%.
 - Consider Log4J to refactor the logging instructions.
 - Migrating to Docker based Test and prepare for a further project releasing App in Docker.
+    - Dockerfile added, however, an error under debug.
 ```

 ## About

-An open source toy project to refresh Cucumber-JVM+Selenium in MIT License.
+An open source toy project to refresh Cucumber-JVM + Selenium in MIT License.

 maxwunj{AT}gmail{DOT}com